Have you observed resistance to change in your organization?

 Change usually starts with awareness.

-Observe a School of Management impact its wider community with new era leadership practices, and you see where tmindguiding leads.
+Observe a School of Management impact its wider community with new era leadership practices, and you see where mind-guiding leads.
+Human exchanges generate wisdom for all – through mind-guiding where all learn and all teach with humility!

 When both novices and veterans mix talents from different sectors of the organization, isolated silos blend together for mutual benefits.
 And when teams go after novel approaches with shared expectations, they begin to build trust.